progame1201/SpyAgent-DiscordBotClient/README.md

 **commands in private messages:**<br>
 Reset - Allows you to re-select a user by ID<br>
 Userlist - Gives you a list of all the users you can write message to and also lets you choose user<br>
-Mute - Allows you to select a channel for mute<br>
+Mute - Allows you add user to mute list<br>
-Unmute - Allows you to remove the channel from mute <br>
+Unmute - Allows you to remove user from mute list <br>
 Reaction - Allows you to put a reaction under the message

 <br>